 All nursing (NUR) students must maintain a cumulative GPA of 2.0 or better to remain in the nursing program.
-Students who pass a nursing course, but whose overall (cumulative) GPA falls below 2.0 or does not complete the non-nursing prerequisite course may not advance to the next semester.
+Students who pass a nursing course, but their overall (cumulative) GPA falls below 2.0 or does not complete the non-nursing prerequisite course may not advance to the next semester.
 Non-nursing course grades are computed into the cumulative GPA every semester.
 See Exhibit B.

-All nursing (NUR) students must pass each nursing course with grade of "C" (73-76) in order to progress to the next nursing course in the program.
-If a student does not pass then see Repeat/Withdrawal Policy in order to progress in the program.
+All nursing (NUR) students must pass each nursing course with grade of "C" (73-76) to progress to the next nursing course in the program.
+If a student does not pass, then see Repeat/Withdrawal Policy to progress in the program.

 The clinical laboratory is an integral part of the clinical nursing sequence.
 Clinical nursing students must also PASS the clinical laboratory component of the course (P).
-In order to pass the course, only ONE clinical absence is allowed per semester per course (see Absence Policy).
+To pass the course, only ONE clinical absence is allowed per semester per course (see Absence Policy).